Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Introduction

-This approach has several advantages over alternative strategies for synthesising existing literature, such as ad-hoc reviews.
-Conventional review methods are biased toward studies produced by authors known in the field or aligned with researchers' expectations.
+Systematic reviews have several advantages over alternative strategies for synthesising existing literature, such as ad-hoc reviews.
+For example, conventional review methods can be biased toward studies produced by authors known in the field or aligned with researchers' views (i.e. confirmation bias).
 Systematic reviews have emerged as solutions to these problems~\cite{Higgins2019, Tranfield2003}.
 They rely on a transparent and reproducible protocol designed and agreed upon before data collection begins.
-This protocol describes the search terms to be used, the data sources to be searched and the steps involved in the extraction and synthesis of findings.
-As a result, the approach minimises authors' biases in selecting or prioritising studies that confirm their beliefs or interests~\cite{Higgins2019, Braun2008}.
-In principle, any two researchers following the same protocol should identify the same studies and arrive at the same conclusions when applying this method.
+This protocol describes the search terms to be used, the data sources to be searched, and the steps involved in extracting and synthesising findings.
+As a result, the approach minimises the reviewer's biases in selecting or prioritising studies that confirm their beliefs or interests~\cite{Higgins2019, Braun2008}.
+In principle, any two researchers following the same protocol should identify the same studies and arrive at the same conclusions when conducting a systematic review.
 SRs are commonly used in the field of medicine to synthesise experimental evidence on `what works' to address a given problem~\cite{CrimeSRBook}.
-However, they have also proven effective in synthesising evidence on emerging topics and dealing with diverse domains~\cite{Blythe2021, Tranfield2003}.
+However, they have also proven effective in synthesising evidence on emerging topics and dealing with a range of different domains~\cite{Blythe2021, Tranfield2003}.